DanielSimonsen90/DanielSimonsen90/README.md

 * [Miki](https://top.gg/bot/miki)'s daily streaks, chat achievements & ability to marry a member

 ### Favorite language?
-JavaScript. <br />
+TypeScript. <br />
 Even though I'm taught in C# in school, ever since I got into JavaScript and TypeScript, I felt like there was finally a language that did what I wanted in an easy way.  <br />
-I also really enjoy coding in C#, but in terms of async code, handling events, being able to only give the programmer very specific parameter options using TypeScript's "type" keyword, the simplicity of making an array/object and let alone the spread syntax (...), are all situations I much rather would use JavaScript than C#.  <br />
+I also really enjoy coding in C#, but in terms of async code, handling events, being able to only give the programmer very specific parameter options using the "type" keyword & using generics to give unique typings with the help of interfaces, the simplicity of making an array/object and let alone the spread syntax (...), are all situations I much rather would use TypeScript/JavaScript than C#.  <br />
-Besides, most people dislike JavaScript for the fact it isn't 100% type dependent, which I can understand, but it doesn't bother me personally, as all I want is being able to see what type of object I'm dealing with - and I can still do that either by using TypeScript or by defining a summary for the function I'm in.
+I found that most people dislike JavaScript for the fact it isn't 100% type dependent, which I too dislike, however it doesn't bother me as much, as all I want is being able to see what type of object I'm dealing with, and not necessarily "lock" it to a typing (occasionally!) - and I can still do that either by using TypeScript or by defining a summary for the object in JavaScript.<br />
+There are so many amazing things to TypeScript, and I find myself preferring it most of the times!
 </div>

 ***